espressif/vscode-esp-idf-extension/docs/SETTINGS.md

 | `idf.useIDFKconfigStyle`     | Enable style validation for Kconfig files                         |
 | `idf.saveScope`              | Where to save extension settings                                  |

-The `idf.saveScope` allows the user to specify where to save settings when using commands such as `ESP-IDF: Configure Paths`, `ESP-IDF: Device configuration` and `Set Espressif device target` and other commands.
+The `idf.saveScope` allows the user to specify where to save settings when using commands such as `Configure Paths`, `Device configuration`, `Set Espressif device target` and other commands.
 Possible values are Global (User Settings), Workspace and WorkspaceFolder.
 For more information please take a look at [Working with multiple projects](./MULTI_PROJECTS.md).

 ### Log Tracing Specific Settings